henrybastos/express-server/README.md

 ### `GET '/'`

-Shows the documentation of the project.
+Shows the home page of the project.

 ### `GET '/users'`
 Returns all the users from the database in JSON.
 Example: